lrisviel/markdown/README.md

 ![st0](https://raw.githubusercontent.com/lrisviel/markdown/master/github/st3.png)

-# Extream Hint Density Holder
+# Extreme Hint Density Holder

 Our new engine can hold as much as possible hints, without causing disordering or blurring.